O'Brien's Tower

-O'Brien's Tower marks the highest point of the Cliffs of Moher, a very popular tourist destination in County Clare, Ireland.
+O'Brien's Tower marks the highest point of the Cliffs of Moher in County Clare, Ireland.
 It is located a short distance from the villages Doolin and Liscannor.

 History

-The tower was built on the cliffs in 1835 by local landlord and MP Sir Cornellius O'Brien as an observation tower for the English tourists who frequented the cliffs at the time: "strangers visiting the Magnificent Scenery of this neighbourhood".
+The tower was built on the cliffs in 1835 by local landlord and MP Cornelius O'Brien as an observation tower for the tourists who frequented the cliffs at the time: "strangers visiting the Magnificent Scenery of this neighbourhood".
 It is said to have initially served as a teahouse, featuring a large round table with seats of ironwork.

-Another version tells of O'Brien building the tower in order to impress women he was courting.
 On a clear day the view can extend as far as Loop Head at the southern tip of Clare and beyond to the mountains of Kerry.
-Looking north from O'Brien's Tower on clear days, the Twelve Bens in Connemara (also known as the Twelve Pins) beyond Galway Bay can be seen, and typically the Aran Islands to the west.
+Looking north, the Twelve Bens in Connemara (also known as the Twelve Pins) beyond Galway Bay can be seen, and typically the Aran Islands to the west.